jg-you/jg-you.github.io/_posts/2017-09-25-scm-published.md

 <!--more-->

-**Added on November 18th, 2017:** [Kendra Redmonnd](https://www.facebook.com/KRStories/) wrote [a nice blog post](http://physicsbuzz.physicscentral.com/2017/10/the-shape-of-randomness.html) about our paper, over at APS's Physics Central.
+**Added on November 18th, 2017:** [Kendra Redmond](https://www.facebook.com/KRStories/) wrote [a nice blog post](http://physicsbuzz.physicscentral.com/2017/10/the-shape-of-randomness.html) about our paper, over at the APS's Physics Central.
 Check it out!